 This will output a public_images_directory with the images stored in the passbolt container.

 As with the previous section you can proceed exactly the same with the gpg keys:

 $ docker cp passbolt:/var/www/app/Config/gpg/ gpg_keys_backup

 This will output a gpg_keys_backup directory with the contents of the gpg configuration folder of passbolt.

-Getting passbolt container
+1. Getting and running passbolt container

 Passbolt containers follow the following tagging:

 For convenience we also provide a latest tag for Passbolt containers.
 Throughout these documented procedures we make use of the latest tag so users will get the last version of passbolt.
 However, it is recommended that users pull the tags pointing to specific passbolt versions when running in environments other than testing.